arikxl/animxl/README.md

 # AnimXL

+This project puts a strong emphasis on interactive animations.
+It enables image tilt effects on mouse hover, providing a dynamic user experience powered by GSAP.
 A modern React Frontend application powered by Vite.
 Inspired by zentry.com

 ## Features